Facebook Hired a Full-Time Pollster To Monitor Zuckerberg's Approval Ratings - Slashdot

 Zuckerberg would be a better thin-skinned-narcissist.

-Le Grande Illusion (Score:2)
+Le Grande Illusion (Score:3)

 In other narcissist news, I am planning a massive military parade in my own honor.
 OK, it's not exactly massive.
 It's just me and the dog, but we will be wearing our dress uniforms and I will be carrying a boom box blasting the Königgrätzer Marsch.
 It commences as soon as I finish this highball.